 Lead pellets, on the other hand, get ejected out of the barrel at speeds of 800FPs.
 It is the perfect air rifle for taking down squirrels, mice, rats, rabbits, and other pesky varmints.
 And you are unlikely to miss your target.

-The ambidextrous stock is all weather and can survive harsh weather conditions.
-Thus, it can be used for target practice as well as for outdoor hunting of small rodents.
-Similar to most air rifles in the under $200 price range it has a rubber recoil pad.
+The ambidextrous stock is all-weather and can survive harsh weather conditions.
+Thus, it can be used for target shooting as well as for outdoor hunting of small game-like rodents.
+Similar to most air rifles in the under $200 price point it has a rubber recoil pad.

-With its set of features, it is arguably the best air rifle for hunting under 200 on this list.
+With its set of features, it is arguably one of the best air rifles for hunting under 200 on this list.
 It is both super quiet and powerful, which are the two things needed for a hunt.

-Well, a look at the MPX C02 powered air rifle reveals that the company’s line of air rifles is as exceptional as their line of tactical rifles.
-Modeled after the SIG Sauer rifle, this C02 powered rifle looks really good.
+Well, a look at the MPX CO2 reveals that the company’s line of air rifles is as exceptional as its line of tactical rifles.
+Modeled after the SIG Sauer rifle, this CO2-powered rifle looks really good.